soccerfn1423/learning-how-to-learn/about.md

 ### More Information

 This blog was created with Jekyll, a static site generator that creates entirely HTML-driven sites.
 It is hosted on my project repository on GitHub Pages.
-All images used in this blog, including icons, were sourced from Pixabay and may be used freely without attribution, commercially or non-commercially, under the CC0 Creative Commons License.
+Most images used in this blog, including icons, were sourced from Pixabay and may be used freely without attribution, commercially or non-commercially, under the CC0 Creative Commons License.
+Other images were sourced from Wikimedia Commons, under various licenses that allow free use with attribution.

 ### Contact